 You can also specify an APN during the call to attach

 True if the cellular mode is attached to the network.

 Detach the modem from the LTE Cat M1 and disable the radio functionality.
+Has one optional parameter:

 Start a data session and obtain and IP address.
 Optionally specify a CID (Connection ID) for the data session.
 The arguments are: